Pearls Before Swine by Stephan Pastis for October 31, 2019

 8. Missing large

-Gary Fabian over 4 years ago
+Gary Fabian about 5 years ago

 It would help if they went back to just reporting news without adding their own lopsided opinion.
 My parents taught me to take the facts and form my own opinion.
 I don’t need a ready made opinion shoved down my throte.